esam191/Rummy-O-Game/Use Cases/usecases.md

 ## Joining a Game Room
 As a secondary player, I will be able to join an existing room created by the primary player.This will allow me to edit the room.

+## Start Game
+As a user, I want to to be able to start the game once I have logged in.
+I should be able to choose starting player then the rest of the players can start playing the game.
+The server distributes and shuffles the tiles prior to playing the game.